EzraMachoka/The-PitLane/README.md

+## The PitLane
+- This simple web app allows Formula1 fans, rookie and vets too to keep track of their drivers' details.
+It displays details such as the driver's both names , date of birth and their nationality.

+## Technologies Used
+- JavaScript
+- HTML
+- JSON
+- React
+- Vite

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.